Skip to main content

 Stay up to date on federal and state laws relating to cannabis banking.

-The current state of cannabis banking and its risks
+Cannabis banking: The current state and its risks

-Since the legalization of marijuana in some form in most states, businesses operating in the marijuana industry have faced numerous hurdles due to current federal law.
+Since the legalization of marijuana in some form in most states, current federal law has meant businesses operating in the marijuana industry have faced numerous hurdles.
 According to the ABA, survey data compiled last year by Whitney Economics reported that over 70 percent of participating cannabis businesses say the “lack of access to cannabis banking or investment capital” is their top challenge.
-Without access to traditional banks, legal cannabis businesses can’t access loans and capital or even use basic bank accounts.
-As such, companies are forced to operate in a cash-only model, which can result in robbery, money laundering, and organized crime.
+Without access to traditional financial institutions, legal cannabis businesses can’t access loans and capital or even use basic bank accounts.
+As such, companies must operate in a cash-only model, which can result in robbery, money laundering, and organized crime.

 Awaiting action